Fall is upon us! And what better way to usher in the crisper autumn days than with some apple picking in Cincinnati?

 Distance from downtown Cincinnati: 69 miles

 Labor Day marked the beginning of the apple picking season in 2019.
 They announced the kick off on their Facebook page, so be sure to give it a follow!
 Last year’s apple varieties included: Turley, Stayman Winesap, Rome Beauty, Granny Smith, Red Delicious, Golden Delicious, Mitsu, Melrose, and Ida Red.

 Did you know grape season is around the same time as apple season?
-Wesler Orchards also has some U-Pick grapes.
+In addition to apple picking, Wesler Orchards also has some U-Pick grapes.
 Depending on when you visit, you may be able to pick from two sweet treats while you’re there!

 Address: 8200 Worley Mill Road, Hillsboro, Ohio 45133